johnjansen/yxorp/README.md

 ## !!!
 NOT READY FOR USE !!!

-A simple reverse proxy, intended to enable rolling updates of services behind it, not intended as a replacement for NGINX, HA PROXY etc, also not intended to support SSL ... if you want a big boy reverse proxy look at NGINX or HA PROXY
+A simple reverse proxy, intended to enable rolling updates of services behind it ... if you want a big boy reverse proxy look at NGINX or HA PROXY etc.

+What this is:
+- a simple reverse proxy, that passes a request along to a one of a pool of services
+- a simple reverse proxy, that checks if the service is alive regularly

+What this is NOT:
+- an SSL endpoint
+- a replacement for Nginx
+- a replacement for HAProxy
+- a session aware load balancer

 ## Installation